Student Organization Advisor Manual

 Know College Policies

-• Use of college name.
+• Use of College name.

-• Use of campus facilities.
+• Reservation and use of campus facilities.

 • Ability to establish membership dues and raise funds.